 Talking to your teenager about this will hopefully allay any fears they have about counselling.
 However, if they still refuse to come, we highly recommend that you consider specialist parenting counselling.
 Your Life Supports parenting counsellor or psychologist will help you identify ways to look after yourself – especially if there is distressing family conflict – whilst also providing you with effective strategies for parenting your teenager.
 Essential skills include modelling (and encouraging!) desirable social behaviours for your teenager, and adopting appropriate verbal and physical responses whenever your teen is exhibiting unsafe or disrespectful behaviour.

 Happy family, happy teenager

-Life Supports specialist adolescent counsellors and psychologists will help your teenager to feel happy, secure and confident within themselves and your family dynamic.
-Many of our adolescent specialists are also trained as family therapists – Life Supports family counselling is an excellent therapeutic option, especially if you’re wanting to address issues as a family unit.
+Life Supports adolescent counsellors and psychologists will help your teenager to feel happy, secure and confident within themselves and your family dynamic.
+Many of our adolescent counsellors are also trained as family therapists – Life Supports family counselling is an excellent therapeutic option, especially if you’re wanting to address issues as a family unit.

 Specialist adolescent counsellors and psychologists

 At Life Supports, we meet adolescents at their developmental level, implementing effective strategies to help them cope with the challenges of growing up and finding their place within their family, their social circles, and society at large.
 Our adolescent specialists are highly experienced in working with teenagers and their families to facilitate understanding of the unique issues they bring to counselling.
 Setting achievable goals – encouraging safe behaviours and respectful relationships by implementing effective strategies – is the key to a positive and successful transition through adolescence.